selmaT273/developingyoureact/README.md

 [ERD](readme-images/DevYouERD.jpg)

 # Installation and Setup Instructions
-After cloning down this repository, you will need to install npm, node sass, and recharts on your machine.
+After cloning down this repository, you will need to install the following dependencies:

 ## Node Package Manager Installation: